ShahabCode/NodeJS-WebApp/README.md

 # NodeJS Web Application

+## 🚧 Work In Progress
+This project is still under development.
+Features may be incomplete.

 A **Backend-focused web application** built with Node.js, Express.js, and EJS, featuring a MySQL database managed through Sequelize.
 This project demonstrates hands-on experience in building secure and robust web applications, with a focus on authentication, CRUD operations, API design, file handling, and security best practices.

 ---